-Massage & Myotherapy Australia's vision is to be the leading Association in Australia for the profession, and an organisation of choice for massage, remedial massage and myotherapy practitioners.
+Massage & Myotherapy Australia's vision is to be the leading association in Australia for the profession, and an organisation of choice for massage, remedial massage and myotherapy practitioners.

 Our commitment is to uphold, promote and ensure the highest quality of standards and best practice within the profession.
-Massage & Myotherapy Australia is committed to being a valuable professional resource for massage therapists, remedial massage therapists and myotherapists, allied health providers and the general public.
+Massage & Myotherapy Australia is committed to being a valuable professional resource for massage therapists, remedial massage therapists, myotherapists, allied health providers and the general public.

-The Association will continue to achieve this by implementing the key strategies of the Strategic Plan of Positioning, Building and Learning as adopted by the Board for 2022 to 2025.
+The Association will continue to achieve this by implementing the key strategies of the Strategic Plan of Positioning, Strengthening, Education and Recognition as adopted by the Board for 2022-2025.